The ASVAB National Guard Test

 The duration of the test varies and depends on whether you are taking the Paper-and-Pencil based test (also known as the P&P-ASVAB) or the computerized test (known as the CAT-ASVAB).
 The P&P-ASVAB lasts for 149 minutes or 2 hours and 48 minutes, whereas the CAT-ASVAB lasts for 154 minutes or 2 hours and 57 minutes.
 On average, a candidate can complete the CAT-ASVAB in an hour and a half, whereas a candidate can complete the P&P-ASVAB in three hours.

 The number of questions in the P&P-ASVAB and the CAT-ASVAB differ.
-The CAT-ASVAB is purely an adaptive test, which means that the next question is based on your response to the previous question.
+The computerized version of the test is purely an adaptive test, which means that the next question is based on your response to the previous question.
 Hence, it is also a way to measure your ability.
-However, unlike the P&P-ASVAB, you cannot review or modify an answer after you have submitted it.
+However, unlike the paper based version, you cannot review or modify an answer after you have submitted it.

 The ASVAB is a good way to find out about your strengths.
 This is essential in order to find a career or job in the National Guard that you will be good at and enjoy at the same time.
 Apart from being a soldier, the National Guard division branches out to several other sub-divisions, such as: